sameersbn/docker-gitlab/CI_MIGRATION.md

 > **Note:**
 >
 > If your CI server and your GitLab server use the same database adapter no special care is needed.
-If your CI server uses MySQL and your GitLab server uses PostgreSQL you need to pass a special option in **Step 4 - Upgrade CI > Create CI backup**. **If your CI server uses PostgreSQL and your GitLab server uses MySQL you cannot migrate your CI data to GitLab `8.0`, Please refer to https://github.com/sameersbn/docker-gitlab/issues/429#issuecomment-152799995 for instructions to migrate from MySQL to PostgreSQL**.
+If your CI server uses MySQL and your GitLab server uses PostgreSQL you need to pass a special option in **Step 4 - Upgrade CI > Create CI backup**.
+If your CI server uses PostgreSQL and your GitLab server uses MySQL you cannot migrate your CI data to GitLab `8.0`, Please refer to https://github.com/sameersbn/docker-gitlab/issues/429#issuecomment-152799995 for instructions to migrate from MySQL to PostgreSQL first.

 ## Step 1 - Get Ready